 Why else would someone need to control their relationship and their environment so completely?
 Why else would they not want to be challenged, be questioned or be wrong?

 The way they feel within themselves is lacking self-love, self-confidence and self-worth, and the way that they fill this gap is to have someone fill it for them.
 If they can get someone under their control then it fulfils their need to feel important and cherished.
 Something they can’t manifest from within.

-If a gaslighter can get you to doubt yourself enough, or discredit you then you will find it hard to protest.
-Anything that you say can be immediately countered, automatically suspect and evidenced with things they have said before.
-Therefore, they think you can no longer disagree, and when you do the more they can point to evidence that you are wrong, again!
+If a gaslighter can get you to doubt yourself enough or discredit you, then you will find it hard to protest.
+Anything that you say can be immediately countered, automatically suspected and evidenced with things they have said before.
+Therefore, they think you can no longer disagree.
+And, when you do, the more they can point to evidence that you are wrong, again!